peconicmonuments/peconicmonuments.github.io/services.md

 repair services to restore the stone.
 Below are examples of some of the repairs we offer;

 * Foundation repair/leveling for leaning stones.
 * Lifting and Re-setting knocked over stones.
 * Installation of concrete foundations.
 * Removal and Replacement of seal between pieces.
 * Replacement bases and new bases.

+## Porcelain photos

+Porcelain photos add another layer of personal touch to the memorial.

 ## Pet Memorials